dalmura/infrastructure/sites/indigo/docs/INDIGO-CORE-1-WORKERS-EQ14.md

 # Just use Raspberry Pi Imager tool
 ```

 Boot the 3x `eq14.16gb.amd64` nodes with the above USB, ensuring to boot from the USB.

-F7 from a locally attached keyboard will bring up the boot menu.
+From a locally attached keyboard:
+* `F7` will bring up the boot menu

-TODO: Optionally wipe the existing NVME drive as Talos doesn't like an existing Talos install existing
+* `Del` will bring up the BIOS config

+Optionally, if you have an existing Talos install, after selecting the USB drive to boot from, in the Talos bootloader menu, you can choose to wipe the existing install.

 Additional requires BIOS steps:
-* Under Advanced, there's a Compatibility Support Module (CSM) that you need to update the Boot mode from `UEFI Only` => `UEFI and Legacy` otherwise the Talos USB will refuse to boot
+* Advanced => CSM Configuration => Boot option filter => Set to `UEFI and Legacy`
 * TODO: Ensure in the Power settings that the nodes turn on automatically when power is applied